Table of Contents

 N = n * NA

 Amount of substance and molar mass

-The amount of substance provides indirect information on the particle count of a system.
+The amount of substance provides indirect information regarding the particle count of a system.
 It is stated in the unit ‘mole.’
-The molar mass is required to establish the masses of a substance needed for an experiment.
-Information on the mass of an atom involved in a reaction can be found in the periodic table of the elements.
+The molar mass is required to establish the masses of a substance during an experiment.
+The atomic mass in a reaction can be found in the periodic table of the elements.

 The amounts required during a reaction can be calculated with the following formula: